bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The function `distance` calculates the distance between 2 points `a` and `b`.
 Local variables like `dx`, `dy`, `dx2` and `dy2` can  be declared based on the function's parameters and any of the other variables.
+Fields of `data` types like `Point` are accessed similar to calling a equally named function `x` or `y`.
+If a value is computed or not is truly transparent from the callers point of view.
 Due to referential transparency the order of declaration is irrelevant and can be chosen for best readability.
 Also the necessity of computation (order or at all) of local variables is not the programmer's burden.
-Fields of tuple types like `Point` are accessed similar as calling a equally named function `x` or `y` on a point.

 #### Case-Matching
 The `where`-clause can also be used to describe cases similar to pattern matching.
-Case-matching however is a straight value comparison is nothing more than another syntax for it that can help to avoid reoccurring comparisons in the conditions of cases.
+Case-matching however is a straight value comparison that helps to avoid reoccurring comparisons in the conditions of cases.

 		fn name :: Point p -> String =
 			a.
 '0 , '0 : "ORIGIN"